Items tagged “cardiology”

 The Hoffman-Rigler sign is a sign of left ventricular enlargement inferred from the distance between the inferior vena cava (IVC) and left ventricle (LV).
 Radiographic features On a lateral chest radiograph, if the distance between the left ventricular border and the posterior border of IVC e...

 A left-sided superior vena cava (SVC) is the most common congenital venous anomaly in the chest, and in a minority of cases can result in a right-to-left shunt 3,4.
 Epidemiology A left-sided SVC is seen in 0.3-0.5% of the normal population and in ~5% of those with congenital heart disease 3.
 I...

 Mitral annular calcification

-Mitral annular calcification (MAC) refers to deposition of calcium (along with lipid) in the annular fibrosa of the mitral valve.
+Mitral annular calcification (MAC) refers to the deposition of calcium (along with lipid) in the annular fibrosa of the mitral valve.
 Epidemiology Annular calcification is seen in up to 35% of elderly patients.
-It is common in females over 65 years, in those with myxtomatous degeneration of the mi...
+It is common in females over 65 years, in those with myxomatous degeneration of the...